 Many lawyers are dissuaded from even trying to plan because they think the process is too cumbersome, complicated, or time consuming.
 It doesn't have to be.
 The hardest part is deciding on your goal.
 Lawyers hate goal-setting, perhaps because according to Dr. Larry Richard they typically score low on resilience, which makes them "thin-skinned and defensive, and more vulnerable to prolonged negative emotional responses to setbacks."

 Setting a goal means establishing a measuring stick, and subjecting yourself to the risk that you'll come up short.
 Lawyers resist any activity that they're not immediately good at.
-Since during the Golden Age of law firms that ended in 2008 they never had to do much planning, they intuitively know they're unlikely to be good at it, at least at first.
+During the Golden Age of law firms that ended in 2008, lawyers never had to do much planning, so they intuitively know they're unlikely to be good at it, at least at first.